-Fusion 360 works alongside your current software.
+This Autodesk software works alongside your current software.
 If you want to create organically shaped models not supported with your current 3D modeler, you can do so in Fusion 360’s sculpting environment.
 Further, if you want to create toolpaths for your model so the mill or lathe can cut your part, you can use Fusion 360’s CAM environment.

 Importing and exporting from Fusion 360 is also a breeze because it supports various file types, including SolidWorks and Inventor files.
 Take a look at all the different file types supported in Fusion 360.

 It has a low, competitive price.
 In fact, for hobbyists and enthusiasts, it’s free.
 The team is looking to startups and entrepreneurs to have the tools they need to run their business successfully without big startup costs.
 There really is no reason to not test it out and see how it works for you.

 What Makes Fusion 360 So Important?